antonmry/galiglobal/src/jbake/content/index.md

 ## Tech Community

-I also like to organize technology events and groups:
+I also like to organize technology events, groups and other activities:

+- [Streaming Annotated Newsletter]: receive the last news and interesting articles about streaming platforms and processing frameworks each month in your mailbox.
 - [VigoJUG] co-organizer of the Vigo Java User Group since 2017.
 - [CoruñaJUG] co-organizer of the Coruña Java User Group since 2018.
 - [LaretasGeek] is a virtual panel and podcast about technology with focus on Java.

 Sometimes I speak at international [technology conferences] as Geecon, JBCNConf, Greach, SpringIO, CommitConf, TADSummit, AtlánticaConf, LicorcaConf, CoimbraJUG,